-Fortunately, there have only been a few cases of people actually having a heart attack after smoking weed.
-As you may presume, it’s impossible to conclude if weed and its influence on blood pressure was the main culprit.
+There have been a few reported cases of people having a heart attack after smoking weed.
+As you may assume, it’s impossible to conclude if weed and its influence on blood pressure was the main culprit in these cases.

 Can CBD lower blood pressure?

-Today, we have hundreds of different strains on the market, each with a different ratio of THC to CBD.
-Each with different medical effects.
+Today, we have hundreds of different strains on the market, each with a different ratio of THC to CBD and each with different medical effects.

-That same THC has been linked to making some people anxious, sometimes even paranoid (but these are usually just short-term effects, which go away as soon as the high wears off).
+THC has been shown to make some people anxious, sometimes even paranoid (but these are usually just short-term effects, which go away as soon as the high wears off).

-Elevated heart rate always goes hand in hand with anxiety, therefore it’s almost expected for some users to get an increased blood pressure.
+Elevated heart rate always goes hand in hand with anxiety, therefore it’s almost expected for some users to get an increase in blood pressure.

 On the other hand, the second most abundant cannabinoid, the one that’s been stealing the spotlight lately, seems to have a completely opposite effect on blood pressure than THC.